Erdos-Projects/fall-2025-traffic-prediction/README.md

 ![evt-heatmap](images/reported_accidents_dow.png)
 *Count of all events aggregated by day of week and hour of day*

-While some event descriptions contain detailed narratives, the EventSubType field is inconsistently defined, with vague or nonstandard entries (e.g., C34Rshoulder instead of “Crash on right shoulder,” and undefined codes such as T1018).
+While some event descriptions contain detailed narratives, the EventSubType field is inconsistently defined, with vague or nonstandard entries (e.g., "C34Rshoulder" and “Crash on right shoulder” mean the same and undefined codes such as T1018).
 Furthermore, the Severity field is missing in roughly 90% of records, limiting its usefulness for feature engineering.
 To ensure analytical consistency, we manually reclassified events into two categories—planned (e.g., work zones, closures) and unplanned (e.g., crashes, incidents)—based on their subtype descriptions.

 ![evt-heatmap](images/severityxeventsubtype.png)

 *Distribution of events by subtype and reported severity*

 #### Feature Importance
 In addition, we explored feature importance by fitting an XGBoost model (see [Modeling Approach](#modeling-approach)).
-Result show that lagged travel-time (up to 3 hours) feature dominates model performance, while event-related features contribute the least, which can be another evidence that event reporting may not be in sync with the resulting traffic patterns.
+Result shows that lagged travel-time (up to 3 hours) feature dominates model performance, while event-related features contribute the least, which can be another evidence that event reporting may not be in sync with the resulting traffic patterns.
 The ranking below is based on feature significance (p-values).
 ![fi](images/xgb_full_feature_importance_nested_pie.png)
 *Feature importance identified by XGBoost*